 - Mouth sores

 - Nausea and vomiting

 - Diarrhea

 - Temporary hair loss

 - Fatigue

 - Cough

 - Fever

-- Rash.
+- Rash

-These side effects can range from mild to severe.
-They depend on the medications and dosages used and the individual patient's susceptibility.
+Side effects depend on the medications and dosages used and the responses of the individual patient so they can range from mild to severe.
 Fortunately, there are drugs and other supportive measures to either prevent or manage many side effects.

 Children may experience side effects of treatment for a short time or for longer periods that can affect learning.

-For more information about how side effects can affect children, see the free LLS booklet Learning & Living With Cancer: Advocating for your child's educational needs.
+For more information about how side effects can affect children, see the free LLS booklet Learning & Living with Cancer: Advocating for Your Child's Educational Needs.